ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 This guide instructs both novice and experienced users on downloading, building, and running the MRW Application.
 Please post questions in the `UFS Forum <https://forums.ufscommunity.org/>`__.

+..
+   COMMENT: Or post in GitHub Discussions? (not live yet) Or global-workflow Discussions? https://github.com/NOAA-EMC/global-workflow/discussions

 .. code-block:: console

    Throughout the guide, this presentation style indicates shell commands and options, code examples, etc.

-Variables presented as ``AaBbCc123`` in this User's Guide typically refer to variables in scripts, names of files, and directories.
-Variables presented as ``$VAR`` in this guide typically refer to variables in XML files in a MRW App experiment or to environment variables.
+Variables presented as ``$VAR`` or ``Dir123`` in this User's Guide refer to environment variables, variables in scripts, names of files, or directories.

 File paths or code that include angle brackets (e.g., ``<platform>.env``) indicate that users should insert options appropriate to their MRW App configuration (e.g., ``HERA.env``).

 .. hint::
    * To get started running the MRW App, see the :ref:`Quick Start Guide <quickstart>` for beginners or refer to the in-depth chapter on :ref:`Configuring a New Platform <config_new_platform>`.
+   * For an outline of MRW App components, see section :numref:`Section %s <components-overview>` below or refer to :numref:`Chapter %s <components>` for a more in-depth treatment.
    * For background information on the MRW App code repositories and directory structure, see :numref:`Section %s <MRWStructure>` below.
-   * For an outline of MRW App components, see section :numref:`Section %s <components-overview>` below or refer to :numref:`Chapter %s <components>` for a more in-depth treatment.

    ..
       COMMENT: Change config new platform ref to ":ref:`Running the Medium-Range Weather Application <build-mrw>`." once it's added.